 pAssumeRoleScope (String, Default:

-- Controls which destination roles the intermediate role can assume
+any-role-any-account)- Controls which destination roles the intermediate role can assume

 - Options:

-specific-account-and-role: Most restrictive - can assume only a specific named role in a specific account
+any-role-any-account: Least restrictive - can assume any role in any accountspecific-account-and-role: Most restrictive - can assume only a specific named role in a specific accountspecific-role-any-account: Best option - can assume the same role name across multiple accounts/organizations

 - Recommendation: Use

-specific-role-any-account for best balance of security and flexibility
+specific-role-any-accountfor best balance of security and flexibility

 -